rails/rails/guides/source/active_job_basics.md

 ### Queue Order

-As per the configuration options in the [Configuration Options](#configuration-options), the `queues` configuration option will list the queues that workers will pick jobs from.
+As per the configuration options in the [Configuration section](#configuration), the `queues` configuration option will list the queues that workers will pick jobs from.
 In a list of queues, the order matters.
 Workers will pick jobs from the first queue in the list - once there are no more jobs in the first queue, only then will it move onto the second, and so on.

 ```yaml
 # config/queue.yml